petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-project/accessing-the-liferay-cloud-console.md

 Take some time to navigate around the console to familiarize yourself with the available controls.

-If your project is on Liferay Experience Cloud, you also receive emails from **lxc.app** inviting you to set a password for your new administrator account on your Liferay instance.
+If your project is on Liferay SaaS, you also receive emails from **lxc.app** inviting you to set a password for your new administrator account on your Liferay instance.
 Accept this email as well so you can log in and manage your site.

 Next: [Adding Team Members to Your Project](./adding-team-members-to-the-project.md).